RitulSoni/Open-Flights-Data-Project/README.md

    ```sh
     make test && ./test
    ```
-6. To see the output run make main && ./main
+6. To see the output and breakdown of the code run make main && ./main
     ```sh
    make main && ./main
     ```